tjebo/eye/cran-comments.md

 ## Submission eye version 1.2.0
 summary of changes:
+- added option to change strings used for coding for variables (`set_eye_codes`)
+- calling set_eye_codes will super-assign the new codes to the internal list object eye_codes
+- recodeye: renamed "eyecodes" argument to "eyestrings"
-- new features for function `eyes`: returning list (of class "eyes") for easier access of count data "details" argument creates object of class "eyes_details", allowing access to in depth count statistics and subject ids
+- new features for function `eyes` returning list (of class "eyes") for easier access of count data "details" argument creates object of class "eyes_details", allowing access to in depth count statistics and subject ids
 - change id and eye arguments to "id_col" and "eye_col" - previous code should